The Use of Recycled Tire Materials on Playgrounds & Artificial Turf Fields

-On average, the concentrations of components monitored in this study were below levels of concern; however, given the very limited nature of this study (i.e., limited number of components monitored, samples sites, and samples taken at each site) and the wide diversity of tire crumb material, it is not possible to extend the results beyond the four study sites or to reach any more comprehensive conclusions without the consideration of additional data.
+Given the very limited nature of this study (i.e., limited number of components monitored, samples sites, and samples taken at each site) and the wide diversity of tire crumb material, it is not possible to extend the results beyond the four study sites or to reach any more comprehensive conclusions without the consideration of additional data.

-Key Technical Findings from EPA's Study
+Key Technical Findings from the EPA's Study

 - Collecting integrated air samples provided a high burden in terms of time and equipment.

-- At any single site, there can be substantial variability in the materials used and the concentrations of contaminants measured.
+- At any single site, there can be substantial variability in the tire crumb materials used and the concentrations of contaminants measured.
 More work is needed to determine where to collect samples and how many samples to collect to fully characterize a given site.